Museum

 • Wheels Shed – hundreds of tyres, rims, wheels, press wheels, steel wheels, and plough discs from the past.

-• Domestic – household items from the previous century including bathtubs, enamel jugs, biscuit tins, etc.
+• Domestic – household items from the previous century including bathtubs, enamel jugs, biscuit tins, kerosene tins, ice cream times, etc.

 To inspect any of the above machinery, please contact us!